 You'll get academic context for your internship in your studies, and a chance to apply what you're learning in your studies through your internship.

-You Can Apply Academic Learning Immediately
+Immediately Apply Academic Learning

 Make Valuable Professional Connections

 The difference?
 If you’re a fashion student in Milan, you can absolutely participate in field trips to visit the Ferragamo outlet and get a private tour – but if you intern while you study, you may just be the person that gives that exact tour.
 How much stronger is that on your resume?